ExWhyZ: 2019–2020: The Great Journey Album

 On February 27, 2019, Empire's first single, "Pierce", was released.
 The song "Pierce" was featured on the final season of Fairy Tail as an ending theme.
 From March 3 to 4 Empire broadcast the 24-hour live event "Empire Presents Twenty Four Hour Party People".
 After the event, Yuka Empire left Empire to focus on academic work.
 On March 30, Now Empire was added as the group's new member.
-Empire embarked on their second concert tour, the New Empire Tour, from April to June.
+Empire embarked on their second concert tour, which was called the New Empire Tour, from April to June.
 On July 17, Empire's second single, "Success Story", was released.
 On October 16, Empire's third single, "Right Now", was released.
 The song "Right Now" became Empire's second song to feature on Black Clover, this time as an opening theme.
 Empire embarked on their third concert tour, Empire's Great Escape Tour, from November to December.
 Empire's second album, The Great Journey Album, was released on December 18.

-The group was scheduled to hold their Super Feeling Good Tour from May to June 2020, however it was cancelled due to the COVID-19 pandemic.
+The group was scheduled to hold the Super Feeling Good Tour from May to June 2020, however it was cancelled due to the COVID-19 pandemic.
 They released their second EP, Super Cool EP, on August 5, 2020.
 They held the Empire Error Error Error Tour from November to December 2020.

-2021–2022: Bright Future and disbandment
+2021–2023: Bright Future, rebranding to ExWhyZ and XYZ

 On March 17, 2021, Empire released a special single featuring new versions of "Don't tell me why" and "Tokyo Moonlight".
 Empire's fourth single, "Hon-no / Iza!!" was released on May 12.
 The song "Hon-no" was featured on High-Rise Invasion as an opening theme.
-They held their Empire Ultra Vibes Tour from April to May 2021.
-Empire's third album, Bright Future, was released on November 10, 2021.
-They will hold their Empire Dope Magic Tour from April to June 2022.
+They held the Empire Ultra Vibes Tour from April to May 2021.
+Empire's third album, Bright Future, was released on November 10.
+They held the Empire Dope Magic Tour from April to June 2022.

-On June 2, the group held their final concert as Empire.
+On June 2, 2022 the group held their final concert as Empire.
 It was announced at the concert that they would re-debut as members of ExWhyZ under EMI Records later that year.
 Through July and August, Empire held their final tour.
 On August 17, the group's final music release as Empire, a digital EP titled The Final Empire, was released.

+On August 26, Midoriko went on hiatus due to a worsening chronic illness.
+ExWhyZ released their debut album, XYZ, through EMI Records on November 2.
+From November 2022 to January 2023 the group embarked on their first tour.
+Midoriko resumed group activities on January 12.
+XYZ was re-released on March 1, 2023, as XYZ [Hyper Edition], consisting of all of the original songs from the regular album but re-arranged to include vocals from Midoriko who was on hiatus at the time of the initial album recording and one new track.